menu

 Overview

 Franklin is a tiny city located in the state of Nebraska.
 With a population of 927 people and just one neighborhood, Franklin is the 159th largest community in Nebraska.
-Franklin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Franklin was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce